Aliases for ATP6V1G1 Gene

 GeneCards Summary for ATP6V1G1 Gene

 ATP6V1G1 (ATPase, H+ Transporting, Lysosomal 13kDa, V1 Subunit G1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include ATPase binding and hydrolase activity, acting on acid anhydrides, catalyzing transmembrane movement of substances.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include ATPase activity and hydrolase activity, acting on acid anhydrides, catalyzing transmembrane movement of substances.
 An important paralog of this gene is ATP6V1G3.

 UniProtKB/Swiss-Prot for ATP6V1G1 Gene